Mobile phone users now use data services more than traditional calls and texts – and here’s why...

 By using a VoIP application downloaded on to your smartphone it also enables you to make free calls to other VoIP users using the same application.
 Many apps will also let you make other ‘out of group’ calls or calls to landlines, but check the prices as this is not always the best way to make them.

 VoIP based calls using an app from your mobile use 3G or 4G data so make sure you have either a large bundle of data or unlimited data, as lengthy calls can consume large amounts of data.
-This is especially important if you’re abroad and using your app to make calls as data is charged at a higher rate when you’re roaming (up to £7.00pMB outside of the EU).
+This is especially important if you’re abroad and using your app to make calls as data is charged at a higher rate when you’re roaming.
 Where possible either use a dataroam SIM or stick to wifi if you’re using your VoIP app abroad.

 Many VoIP apps (e.g. Face Time) will also let you stream visual and audio files and they can use large amounts too so, again, it’s wise to change your SIM card or limit use to wifi hotspots.

-- FaceTime - If you've got an Apple device ( iPhone, iPad or iPod Touch) you can make free video calls to other users who also have the app.
-Apple devices come with the app already installed, so you can start using it out of the box.
-However, iPhone 4 users can only use FaceTime over wi-fi.
-Other iPhone users (4S and 5) can use the service over both wi-fi and with a data allowance.
+FaceTime - If you've got an Apple device (iPhone, iPad or iPod Touch) you can make free video calls to other users who also have the app.
+Apple devices come with the app pre-installed, so you can use it out of the box.

 Most VoIP apps can be downloaded for free but some will eventually require an ongoing monthly or annual fee once a free trial has ended so check the T&C’s carefully.
 Popular VOIP applications include;